bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 In case of studies using combined PET/fMRI, subject-specific tasks may be carried out during the acquisition within the same session.
 Therefore, it is possible to specify `task-<label>` in accordance with the fMRI data.
-For more information please see https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/01-magnetic-resonance-imaging-data.html#task-including-resting-state-imaging-data.
+For more information please see the [BIDS specification for MRI](https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/01-magnetic-resonance-imaging-data.html#task-including-resting-state-imaging-data).

 **Acquisition:** In case of studies with multiple acquisitions per subject using different tracers, the `acq-<label>` must be used to distinguish between different tracers.